Cluster percolation and dynamical scaling in the Baxter--Wu model: Model and Numerics

 where $n_s$ denotes the number of clusters of size $s$~\cite{stauffer_introduction_1994}.
 In the thermodynamic limit, excluding the (infinite) percolating cluster from the sums in Eq.~\eqref{eq:S} causes $S$ to peak near the percolation transition.
 This intermediate maximum arises because at high temperatures the system consists predominantly of small clusters, whereas below the percolation threshold $T_{\rm p}$ most spins belong to the macroscopic percolating cluster (which is excluded from the sums).
 To reproduce this behavior in finite systems, the largest cluster is excluded from each measurement.
 As a result, $S$ develops a peak at a pseudocritical temperature, which approaches $T_{\rm p}$ as the system size increases.
 In the critical regime, $S$ obeys the FSS form:

-where $\gamma/\nu$ is the ratio of critical exponents associated with the divergence of the average cluster size, analogous to the susceptibility exponent in magnetic systems~\cite{stauffer_introduction_1994}.
+where $\gamma/\nu$ is the ratio of critical exponents associated with the divergence of the average cluster size, analogous to the finite-size scaling exponent of the magnetic susceptibility~\cite{stauffer_introduction_1994}.
 In previous numerical studies it was noted that this exclusion of percolating clusters (or an analogous subtraction in the susceptibility) introduces significant scaling corrections in Ising-like systems~\cite{janke05,akritidis23}.
 In the present work, we therefore use a definition of $S$ that includes all clusters, without omitting the largest or spanning clusters.
 The downside of this approach, of course, is that $S$ no longer exhibits a maximum, and must instead be evaluated either at the fixed temperature $T_{\rm p}$ or at a separately determined sequence of pseudocritical points.

 The percolation strength $P_{\infty}$ denotes the probability that a randomly selected spin belongs to the percolating cluster.
 It is computed as the fraction of sites comprising the largest, system-spanning cluster.
 In the thermodynamic limit, $P_{\infty} = 0$ above the percolation threshold, indicating the absence of a spanning cluster, while below $T_{\rm p}$ it grows continuously, approaching $P_{\infty} = 1$ as $T \to 0$, where all spins belong to a single connected cluster.
 Serving as an order parameter---analogous to the magnetization in a thermal phase transition---$P_{\infty}$ captures the onset of long-range connectivity.
 Its FSS form is given by~\cite{stauffer_introduction_1994}